endcycles/ttb-label-verification/README.md

 Would adapt to actual COLA export structure once specified.
 The single-label pipeline handles the hard part; batch is orchestration.

-## What Was NOT Built

-### PDF Support

-Scope refinement.
-Focus on image-based verification.
-The OCR handles JPG/PNG well; PDF adds complexity without clear requirement.

 ## Setup

 ```bash